 Seasoning and dressing manufacturers must also follow specific quality control standards imposed across all of the food and beverage industry.
 However, the variety of ingredients and end products generates additional steps to ensure cleanliness and safety for consumption.
 The condition of these raw materials, including exposure to factors such as animal waste or pathogens, as well as the presence of any residue from sanitation procedures in end items will greatly affect continued compliance.

 Both ingredients and finished products in the seasoning and dressing space are vulnerable to contamination by outside sources during storage or transportation.
 This includes damage due to insects, animals, mold, fungi, and human mishandling during any component of batch processing.
 The latter can lead to foreign objects or inedible portions of raw materials tainting the supply.
-Enterprise Management imposes quality assurance checkpoints at predesignated production stages according to user-defined standards.
+Sage X3 imposes quality assurance checkpoints at predesignated production stages according to user-defined standards.

 Product recalls are a serious consideration for any business regulated by the FDA or other federal agencies as it can bring financial, legal, and business repercussions.
 Items suspected of being mislabeled or adulterated can be seized by law enforcement officials, and companies may face criminal prosecution and fines as well if it appears they have broken the law.
 Adhering to recall requests is integral to maintaining compliance with federal regulations, yet food and beverage manufacturers must be able to capture end-to-end visibility over their supply chain processes in order to mitigate further damages.

 Season and dressing manufacturers are vulnerable to being subjected to recalls due to a combination of factors such as mislabeling, allergen disclosure, and foodborne illness concerns.
 In the event of a total product recall, a manufacturer must trace the source of the violation to determine its extent to other packages and limit the amount of inventory that must be removed from distribution.
-Comprehensive downstream traceability delivered by Enterprise Management enables you to track recalled products to their inventory lot, processing batch and raw materials used for production.
+Comprehensive downstream traceability delivered by Sage X3enables you to track recalled products to their inventory lot, processing batch and raw materials used for production.

-The SWK Enterprise Management for Food & Beverage Bundle Gives Seasoning and Dressing Manufacturers the Insight They Need to Maintain Compliance
+The SWK Enterprise Management Food & Beverage Bundle Gives Seasoning and Dressing Manufacturers the Insight They Need to Maintain Compliance

 Ensuring compliance with food and beverage regulations for seasoning and dressing manufacturing requires being able to deliver visibility into supply chain operations on-demand.
 Calling upon processing data with the Enterprise Management Food & Beverage bundle’s native traceability allows you to scrutinize your practices more closely to identify gaps and prevent adulterated or mislabeled final products.
 Comprehensive insight enables potential violations to be rectified before any damage becomes extensive.